lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

-# Learn to structure Danish sentences correctly - introducing my upcoming video course for self-study
+# Learn to structure Danish sentences correctly: introducing my upcoming video course for self-study including access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.

 ## Introduction: how to approach learning sentence structure in Danish